kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/BOM PCB Ordering links.md

 ### PCB Comparison sites
 ##### Printed circuit boards can be ordered from any one of a multitude of fabricators.
 Compare between fabricators by visiting one or more of the fabricator comparison sites like https://www.pcbdirectory.com/get-quotations or https://pcbshopper.com or read the fabricator site collection list at https://www.eevblog.com/wiki/index.php?title=PCB_Manufacturers or search "online pcb quote".

  I would appreciate if you ordered everything RoHS, paying a very slight extra to do so.
-Especially if you appreciate me making these plans freely available and you plan to send me your excess.
+Especially if you appreciate me making these plans freely available and so plan to send me your excess.
 ### BOM https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/ibom.html or as follows